-Through the strength and trust generated by the NAH brand and our Underdog character, created in 2010, we attract around 300,000 consumer contacts per annum either via website visits, inbound telephone contact or web-chat.
+Through the strength and trust generated by the NAH brand, we attract over 225,000 consumer contacts per annum via website visits, inbound telephone contact and web-chat.
 NAH’s strategy is to continue to focus on higher value cases such as medical negligence and non-road traffic accident cases.

 Using specific criteria, the contacts are filtered down by the NAH’s Legal Service Advisors and passed on to our approved Panel Law Firms based on geographic location or specialism of the case (these are Enquiries).
 Once an enquiry has been transferred to a selected Panel Law Firm, the Panel Law Firm carries out a further risk assessment to decide whether to proceed with the claim or take no further action.
 The Panel Law Firm contracts directly with the claimant.

 As well as enquiry origination, NAH provides its Panel Law Firms with products that serve part of the legal process.
 The two main products are After The Event insurance (ATE) and medical assessments.